v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 cli

 Type subctl.
 Pick from a menu.
-No flag-memorizing.
+No flags to learn.

 Each line shows live state on the right — repainted from filesystem state on entry.
 Nothing stale.